CozyWorld guide

 Best for: Cozy railway planning

-Play this when you like placing pieces to make a quiet world function, especially if paths and networks are your favourite kind of puzzle.
+Why it works here: Play this when you like placing pieces to make a quiet world function, especially if paths and networks are your favorite kind of puzzle.

 Meadow Maker is the quick browser pick when you want hex tiles, matching terrain edges, nature quests, and a peaceful run that ends when the tile stack runs out.